purpasmart96/jwms/README.md

 Requires libconfuse, libbsd and libx11

-Run `make` in the project root directory to create the binaries
+Run `make` in the project root directory to create the binaries.

+Before running, make sure there is a valid `.gtkrc-2.0` file in your home directory.
+The jwm-helper needs this to get the current icon theme.
+(I know, it kinda sucks)

 You should now be able run the jwm-helper program via `./jwm-helper --all` which creates all files needed for JWM